 I think it’s fair to say that we all enjoy good fruit, am I right?
 Of course, I am!
 They’re sweet and juicy, and they often look very appetising.

-Now, while there are many edible fruits in the wild, there are also a huge number of inedible plants which can cause serious health problems.
+Now, while there are many edible fruits in the wild (such as delicious wild strawberries), there are also a huge number of inedible plants which can cause serious health problems.

 So, on which side of the spectrum do juniper berries fall?
 Are they poisonous?